knowledge-club/bash/README.md

 ```

 ### RM
-Means remove, is used to delete files or directories. **But be careful, this command dont send file to trash**, they delete and dont have how undo.
+Means remove, is used to delete files or directories. <span color="red">**But be careful, this command dont send file to trash**</span>, they delete and dont have how undo.

 ```sh
 # delete a file called index.html in current directory